Powdery mildew is a fungus that belongs to the Erysiphaceae family and frequently colonizes certain plants.

-It usually appears in April or May, when temperatures rise and the air is still full of moisture from the wet months of March and April.
+It usually appears in Spring, in April or May, when temperatures rise and the soil and air are still full of moisture from the wet months of March and April.

 It also makes a comeback at the beginning of fall, when nights grow longer and moisture once again increases.

 - While it’s difficult to control temperature, you can work towards reducing air moisture.

 Powdery mildew should be treated both through preventive and curative actions.

 These actions will keep powdery mildew from appearing, or at least delay its spread.

 - Ensure proper air circulation in your plant beds, to avoid stagnating moisture.

 - Spread sprouts apart or thin seedlings out if they sprout too densely.
 Powdery mildew spreads when plants are tightly packed together…